 How to Navigate Tokyo Nights Without Looking Like a Tourist

-The Rules That Actually Matter
+The Rules That Really Matter

 Keep your voice down in bars and restaurants.
 Volume control isn't just politeness; it's how Tokyo nightlife works.
 I watch tourists come in loud and wonder why the atmosphere feels cold.
 Respect the shared space, and the space will welcome you back.